oascout25/gora-node-stack/README.md

-# Goracle Node Stack
+# Gora Node Stack
-Containerized Goracle node and Algorand Node for easy deployment.
+Containerized Gora node and Algorand Node for easy deployment.

-# Goracle Node Stack Deployment Guide
+# Gora Node Stack Deployment Guide
-This guide will walk you through the process of deploying your own Goracle Node using Docker Compose.
-Make sure you have Docker and Docker Compose installed on your system before proceeding.
+This guide will walk you through deploying your Gora Node using Docker Compose.
+Before proceeding, make sure you have Docker and Docker Compose installed on your system.

 ## Prerequisites
 Docker: You will need to have Docker installed on your system.
 You can download Docker from the official website: https://www.docker.com/get-started